duck1984/big-launcher/README.md

 - Support for .webp image type was causing issues for me with compiling so I removed it, which is really not that big of a deal since png and jpg can be used in its place.

-- The only other major change I made was adding in the dependecies.
+- The only other major change I made was adding in the dependencies.
 Without them it would compile but fail when launched, throwing missing dll errors.
-With dependecies added in, it now works.
+With dependencies added in, it now works.

 # big-launcher
 **big-launcher** is a work-in-progress HTPC application launcher.
 The design is loosely based on the [Roku UI](https://www.techhive.com/wp-content/uploads/2022/01/rokuui-100899030-orig.jpg), consisting of a sidebar menu on the left, and selectable apps on the right.
 This project is intended to be the successor to my other HTPC project, [Flex Launcher](https://github.com/complexlogic/flex-launcher).
 Compared to Flex Launcher, big-launcher will be more graphically advanced, but less customizable.
 The program will be written in C++ and utilize SDL for graphics.